rmjarvis/Piff/README.rst

 This would install the executables into ``PREFIX/bin`` and the Python module into ``PREFIX/lib/python3.7/site-packages``.

-If you need the bleeding edge version on master, you can download or clone the repo and install with::
+If you need the bleeding edge version on the main branch, you can download or clone the repo and install with::

     pip install -r requirements.txt